Publishing over HTTP Bridge

 If you try to publish a device telemetry event without specifying a Cloud Pub/Sub topic for the device's registry, the method fails and returns an error.
 This applies only to telemetry events, not state data.

-Publishing telemetry events to separate Pub/Sub topics
+Publishing telemetry events to separate Pub/Sub topicsarrow-up-right

 Devices can publish data to separate Pub/Sub topics by specifying a subfolder in the subFolder field in the publishEvent method.